NobbyDeveloper/TailwindCSS-Public-Proyects/404-Templates/tw-first-404/README.md

 # 🔹 Basic 404 Template with Animation
- - 🐢 Hey!
-This is a basic open source Front End project based on Page not found, 404 Error Code.
+ - 🐢 Hi!
+Welcome to This basic open source Front End project based on: Page not found, 404 Error Code.
 Free to Use in Your projects, Enjoy! <br>

  ## 🔰 Preview